henningWoehr/actions/pyoxidizer-build/readme.md

 | - | - |
 ## Examples
 ### Linux GNU x64
-This example will build an executable for linux (gnu) and download it via the artifact-name.
+This example will build either an executable for linux (gnu) or and executable & msi-installer for windows (x32 or x64) and download it via the artifact-name.

+#### Notes
-**Important:** If the linux executable is build on ubuntu-22.04, the executable can't be used on lower ubuntu versions.
+- For linux: If the linux executable is build on ubuntu-22.04, the executable can't be used on lower ubuntu versions.
 Therefore, to be most compatible, you have to use ubuntu-20.04.

 ```yml
 name: Build Linux GNU x64